aws-samples/config-resource-compliance-dashboard/README.md

 * Specify the IAM role created by the CloudFormation template at step 2, as reported in the output values of the CloudFormation template.

-## Destroy resources
+## Destroy dashboard resources

-In order to destroy the dashboard, you need to follow the steps below, depending on your deployment type.
+Follow these steps to destroy the dashboard, based on your deployment type.

 ### All deployment types

-1. Log into the AWS Console of the account where you have deployed the dashboard.
+1. Log into the AWS Console of the account where you deployed the dashboard.
 This is the AWS account ID that you specified in the `Dashboard account ID` parameter of the CloudFormation template.
-1. Open AWS CloudShell in the region where you have deployed the dashboard.
+1. Open AWS CloudShell in the region where the dashboard is deployed.
-1. Delete the dashboard by executing the following command:
+1. Execute the following command to delete the dashboard:

 ```
 cid-cmd delete --resources cid-crcd.yaml
 ```

-Where:

-* `cid-crcd.yaml` is the template file provided in `dashboard_template` directory (upload it to CloudShell if needed).
+* `cid-crcd.yaml` is the template file provided in the `dashboard_template` directory.
+Upload it to CloudShell if needed.

 4. When prompted:
    - Select the `[cid-crcd] AWS Config Resource Compliance Dashboard (CRCD)` dashboard.
    - For each QuickSight dataset, choose `yes` to delete the dataset.
-   - Accept the default values of the S3 Path for the Athena table.
+   - Accept the default values for the S3 Path for the Athena table.
-   - Accept the default values of the four tags.
+   - Accept the default values for the four tags.
    - For each Athena view, choose `yes` to delete the dataset.

 ### Installation on Log Archive or standalone account
-1. Log into the AWS Console of the account where you have deployed the dashboard resources with CloudFormation.
+1. Log into the AWS Console of the account where you deployed the dashboard resources with CloudFormation.
 This is the AWS account ID that you specified both in the `Log Archive account ID` and the `Dashboard account ID` parameters of the CloudFormation template.
-1. Open the S3 console and empty the Amazon S3 bucket hosting the Athena Query results.
-Its name is on the output of the CloudFormation stack.
+1. Open the S3 console and empty the Amazon S3 bucket for the Athena Query results.
+The bucket name is in the CloudFormation stack output.
-1. On the same account, open CloudFormation and delete the stack that installed the data pipeline resources for the dashboard.
+1. In the same account, open CloudFormation and delete the stack that installed the data pipeline resources for the dashboard.
-1. Revert any manual change done on this account during setup.
+1. Revert any manual change made on this account during setup.

 ### Installation on dedicated Dashboard account

 1. Log into the AWS Console of the Log Archive account.
 This is the AWS account ID that you specified in the `Log Archive account ID` parameter of the CloudFormation template.
 1. Open CloudFormation and delete the stack that installed the resources for the dashboard.
-Be sure you are in the correct region.
-1. Revert any manual change done on this account during setup.
+1. Revert any manual change made on this account during setup.

-1. Log into the AWS Console of the account where you have deployed the dashboard resources with CloudFormation.
+1. Log into the AWS Console of the account where you deployed the dashboard resources with CloudFormation.
 This is the AWS account ID that you specified in the `Dashboard account ID` parameter of the CloudFormation template.
-1. Open the S3 console and empty the Amazon S3 bucket hosting the Athena Query results.
-Its name is on the output of the CloudFormation stack.
+1. Open the S3 console and empty the Amazon S3 bucket for the Athena Query results.
+The bucket name is in the CloudFormation stack output.
 1. Empty the Dashboard bucket, as well.
 This bucket contains a copy of the AWS Config files from the Log Archive account.
-Its name is on the output of the CloudFormation stack.
+The bucket name is in the CloudFormation stack output.
-1. On the same account, open CloudFormation and delete the stack that installed the data pipeline resources for the dashboard.
+1. In the same account, open CloudFormation and delete the stack that installed the data pipeline resources for the dashboard.
-1. Revert any manual change done on this account during setup.
+1. Revert any manual change made on this account during setup.

 # Additional Information